-Inspiration for PowerHack was drawn from Farizan's personal expererience with Riipen, North America’s largest marketplace for project-based experiential learning.
+Inspiration for PowerHack was drawn from Farizan's personal experrience with Riipen, North America’s largest marketplace for project-based experiential learning.
 Riipen makes it easy for higher education institutions and industry partners to collaborate on short-term project-based engagement to complement the existing curriculum of students.
 To learn more about Riipen and how to get started with experiential learning, visit our website or click here to connect with a team member.
-Also keep up with Riipen on Twitter, Linkedin, Instagram, and Facebook.
+Also keep up with Riipen on Twitter, LinkedIn, Instagram, and Facebook.

 Thank you so much to Farizan Razie for speaking with us and sharing PowerHack’s journey thus far.
 We are delighted that Riipen was able to contribute to the creation of this incredible social venture and we’re excited to see what the future has in store for PowerHack!